54 Fun Baby Shower Games

 • Crocodile (baby is a hatchling)

-• Swan (baby is a cygnet)
+• Swan (baby is a cygnet).

 When everyone is finished, read the correct words out loud, and have guests score themselves.
 Give a prize to the guest with the highest score.

-Minute-to-Win-It Baby Shower Games
+Fast-Paced Baby Shower Games

-Minute-to-win-it are a fast-paced way to put a smile on everyone’s face!
+These games are a fast-paced way to put a smile on everyone’s face!
 They often inspire some fierce competition, which is part of the fun.
 As a bonus, they’re usually pretty easy to set up and require minimal prep work.

 Your guests will have one minute to complete each of the games below.
 So, ready, set, go!

-45. Feed the Baby
+49. Feed the Baby

 What you’ll need:

-• Two jars of baby food and two baby spoons for each pair of players
+Two jars of baby food and two baby spoons for each pair of players

-• Fabric or scarves to use as blindfolds
+Fabric/scarves to use as blindfolds

 How to play: